grailbio/bigmachine/README.md

 Machines are started with [`(*B).Start`](https://godoc.org/github.com/grailbio/bigmachine#B.Start), to which we provide the set of services that should be installed on each machine.
-(The service object is provided is serialized and initialized on the remote machine, so it may include any desired parameters.)
+(The service object provided is serialized and initialized on the remote machine, so it may include any desired parameters.)
-Start returns with with a slice of [`Machine`](https://godoc.org/github.com/grailbio/bigmachine#Machine) instances, representing each machine that was launched.
+Start returns a slice of [`Machine`](https://godoc.org/github.com/grailbio/bigmachine#Machine) instances representing each machine that was launched.
 Machines can be in a number of [states](https://godoc.org/github.com/grailbio/bigmachine#State).
 In this case,